ansys/pysam-sysml2/doc/source/users/api/create_conn.rst

 A connector is the interface between the library and the SysML V2 Server.
-It's use the Standard API to load and publish information on a model.
+It uses the Standard API to load and publish information in a model.

 Connectors